Hello and welcome

 A player might roll high on a survival or tracking check and find out a little more information about those footprints.
 So let’s copy this state to create a new one (Duplicate) and rename it, ‘Footprints (full success)’.

-This time we turn on ‘Bootprints (Highlight)’ (turning off ‘Bootprints’) and add some state text which players can read when they view this state.
+This time we turn on ‘Boot Foot Prints Highlight’ (turning off ‘Boot Foot Prints’) and add some state text which players can read when they view this state.

 Add State Text by clicking on the area where it says ‘This text will pop up when players view this state…’, and type.